 Digital Desk Clock

 How do IoT clocks work?
-In this lesson you will learn how to build an digital clock that gets its time from the Internet.
+In this lesson, you will learn how to build a digital clock that gets its time from the Internet.
 This can run on BrainPad Pulse.

 Prerequisite

-You must have basic understanding of coding and have completed the Drawing lesson.
+You must have a basic understanding of coding and have completed the Drawing lesson.

 The API

-This program use the timeapi.io API.
-It is a free service that returns a JSON file containing time related data based on the URL you send it.
+This program uses the timeapi.io API.
+It is a free service that returns a JSON file containing time-related data based on the URL you send it.
+You can find the correct URL for the time zone or region you would like to use on their site.
+Our example below uses the America/Detroit time zone.

 import urllib3